Thripuja/Bharath-Intern/README.md

 6. Mobile Responsive Design: Ensures that websites function properly on various devices and screen sizes, such as smartphones, tablets, and desktops.

 7. Version Control/Git: Web development projects often use version control systems like Git to manage code changes and collaborate with team members.

+Purpose: Web development enables businesses, organizations, and individuals to establish an online presence,communicate effectively with their audience, and provide services or information through the internet.
+Skills and Tools: Developers use a variety of programming languages, frameworks, libraries, and tools to create responsive, secure, and efficient web applications that meet modern web standards.

+In essence, web development is essential for creating and maintaining the digital infrastructure that powers today's internet, supporting a wide range of functionalities from simple websites to complex web applications.

 Overall, web development encompasses a range of skills and technologies aimed at creating functional, visually appealing, and user-friendly websites and web applications.